hachy/eva01.vim/README.md

 Plug 'hachy/eva01.vim'
 ```

-Add this to your .vimrc/init.vim
+Add this to your .vimrc or init.vim

 ```vim
 colorscheme eva01